Contact Us for a Free Consultation (213) 542-0979

 Usually where we see this is Penal Code Section 6647(j)(4) – the revenge porn statute.
 It has to do with, okay, we've broken up now.
 I'm going to teach you a lesson.
 What once was private is now going to become public.
 I've had clients sending it to their significant other's workplace or some other boyfriend of the significant other in order to cause emotional distress.

-And of course, they're going to cause emotion distress when someone's sex video is out there for everyone to see.
-So, this is where this revenge porn has come in and they are prosecuting this.
+And, of course, they're going to cause emotional distress when someone's sex video is out there for everyone to see.
+So, this is where this revenge porn has come in, and they are prosecuting this.
 You could be looking at some serious punishment for these types of crimes.
-Nobody wants to have anything sexually-related on their criminal record.
+Nobody wants to have anything sexually related on their criminal record.

-If you're being accused of posting a photograph or a video of someone who you used to date and at the time it was consensual but now it's been put out there and you're being blamed for it, obviously you want to get to an attorney before you start answering anybody's questions.
+If you're being accused of posting a photograph or a video of someone who you used to date and at the time it was consensual, but now it's been put out there.
+You're being blamed for it.
+Obviously, you want to get to an attorney before you start answering anybody's questions.

-The person will typically challenge you or confront you with you being the one putting that out there and mentioning that you didn't have their permission to do that and you've caused them a lot of emotion distress.
+The person will typically challenge you or confront you, with you being the one putting that out there and mentioning that you didn't have their permission to do that and that you've caused them a lot of emotional distress.

-They hope that you will respond by saying you're sorry or saying something that implicates you in being the one that did it knowing that you shouldn't have done that.
-If they can get that type of a phone call, that would obviously be very good evidence against you and you could be charged with this revenge porn-type activity.
+They hope that you will respond by saying you're sorry or saying something that implicates you in being the one that did it, knowing that you shouldn't have done that.
+If they can get that type of phone call, that would obviously be very good evidence against you, and you could be charged with this revenge porn-type activity.

-So, the bottom line is, if you're charged under this Penal Code Section having to do with revenge porn and you have put someone's video or picture out there engaging in some sort of sexually-explicit activity or them being nude and you are doing that to get back at them and that causes them emotional distress, you could be charged with a very serious crime.
+So, the bottom line is, if you're charged under this Penal Code Section having to do with revenge porn.
+You have put someone's video or picture out there engaging in some sort of sexually explicit activity or them being nude.
+If you are doing that to get back at them, and that causes them emotional distress, you could be charged with a very serious crime.

-What you need to do is get in front of an attorney, give him the information, be honest with him under the privacy of the attorney/client privilege and then you two will figure out a strategy on how to best deal with this and get you out of the criminal justice system as fast as possible.
+What you need to do is get in front of an attorney, give him the information, and be honest with him under the privacy of the attorney/client privilege.
+Then, you two will figure out a strategy on how to best deal with this and get you out of the criminal justice system as fast as possible.

 About the Author